Our role

 Once the Collective Plan has launched there will usually be 4 of us nominated by members (known as Employee Nominated Directors), and 5 nominated by Royal Mail (known as Employer Nominated Directors), including the Chair.
 Royal Mail workforce’s Unions must also approve our Chair.

-We’ll be looking for Employee Nominated Directors later this year – and we’ll keep this section of the website updated with who our new Trustee Directors are once they’ve joined the Trustee Board.
+We’ll be looking for Employee Nominated Directors soon – and we’ll keep this section of the website updated with who our new Trustee Directors are once they’ve joined the Trustee Board.
 For now, you can see who our current Trustee Directors are below, and our team of experts who help us make sure the Collective Plan is well looked after:

 The payments made by you and Royal Mail are pooled together and invested in things like the following, with the aim to grow your money in order to pay bigger benefits to you, though this is not guaranteed: